-My son initially placed all of his belongings in his room.
-Not a problem, except that he had more toys than room.
-However, he managed to get all of his items put away in his room in a relatively neat way.
-The next issue came though when he began thinking that people were taking his toys.
-He also believed that some of Margie and my toys were his.
+My child initially placed all of their belongings in their room.
+Not a problem, except that this child had more toys than room.
+However, the child managed to get all of the items put away in the bedroom in a relatively neat way.
+The next issue came though when this child began thinking that people were taking their toys and also believed that some of Margie and my toys were theirs.
 Suddenly, our household had a problem.
-My son would randomly take toys out of other kids’ hands and yell, “GIVE IT BACK.
+My child would randomly take toys out of other kids’ hands and yell, “GIVE IT BACK.
 THAT’S MINE.”
 A crying child would then come to me and explain that the toy was in a common room.
-My son didn’t care.
-He insisted the item was his and wanted things his way.
+This child didn’t care and insisted the item was theirs and wanted things their way.

 “Why was this rule such a big deal for you do you think?”
 I asked.

-“Well, we weren’t used to sharing things with kids we didn’t know,” my son finally admitted, “I was used to having toys all in my room.”
+“Well, we weren’t used to sharing things with kids we didn’t know,” the child finally admitted, “I was used to having toys all in my room.”

 “When you’re moving from house to house, it was hard because you didn’t know if your stuff would get lost or broken,” chimed another kid.

-“When we move everything gets put in a trash bad – EVERYTHING,” exclaimed my first son, “You think stuff got lost.”
+“When we move everything gets put in a trash bag – EVERYTHING,” exclaimed my child, “You think stuff got lost.”